 People reading and writing onscreen for the first time reported an intense feeling of freedom and liberation from paper.
 An anonymous account included in Engelbart’s report offered the following self-assessment:

-1B2B1 To accommodate and preserve a thought or piece of information that isn’t related to the work of the moment, one can very quickly and easily insert a note within the structure of a file at such a place that it will neither get in the way nor get lost.

-1B2B2 Later, working in another part of the file, he can almost instantly (e.g. within two seconds) return to the place where he temporarily is storing such notes, to modify or add to any of them.

-1B2B3 As any such miscellaneous thought develops, it is easy (and delightful) to reshape the structure and content of its discussion material.59
+59

+[insert first-engel.png here]

 Writing, which this typist previously perceived as an ordered and continuous activity, subsequently was performed in a more free-form and disjointed way.
 The typist could delight in shaping paragraphs that more closely matched her mental activity.
 Screens restored some of the fluidity of writing that multiple-entry typewriters denied.
 Writers could pursue two thoughts at the same time, documenting both at different parts of the file as one would in a notebook.
 Not constrained by the rigidity of a linear mechanism, they moved around the document at will.